 Ingredients - Notes & Substitutions

 Although the ingredient list may look long, it's full of pantry staples you probably already have tucked inside your pantry and fridge.
-Gather together olive oil, aromatics, whole & ground Indian spices, chickpeas, water, spinach and lime juice.

-If you are going full-out with the cumin rice, also make sure to have basmati rice, water, olive oil, salt and cumin seeds on hand.
+If you are going full-out with the cumin rice, also make sure to have basmati rice, water, olive oil, salt, and cumin seeds on hand.

 - Olive Oil: I keep it plant-based with olive oil.
 Feel free to substitute with ghee, but keep in mind the dish will no longer be vegan.